Modern Languages and Literatures

 Repeat Status: Course may be repeated.

-FREN 144 Advanced Oral French 4 Credits
+FREN 145 French Conversation and Composition 4 Credits

+Intensive practice in oral and written French and introduction to literary criticism.
 Emphasis on comprehension and oral performance of the French language.
-Student acquires confidence in speaking French through discussions of current issues, articles, novels, movies, and other topics.
+Student acquires confidence in speaking and writing French through discussions and written applications of current issues, articles, novels, movies, and other topics.
 Required for French majors.

 FREN 152 Introduction to Literary Analysis 4 Credits